jai-x/jai-x.github.io/posts/flip-flop.md

 ```

 The flip-flop operator reuses the dot syntax, but instead expects two boolean
 expressions on either side of the dots.
-As explained in the Ruby documentation:

-> The form of the flip-flop is an expression that indicates when the flip-flop turns on,
+The Ruby documentation gives this explanation and simple example:

-  `..` (or `...`), then an expression that indicates when the flip-flop will turn off.
+> "The form of the flip-flop is an expression that indicates when the flip-flop
-  While the flip-flop is on it will continue to evaluate to `true`, and `false` when off.
+> turns on, `..` (or `...`), then an expression that indicates when the

-To me, this immediately seems quite odd.
+> flip-flop will turn off.
-The same syntax for range literals is being repurposed to evaluate to boolean value
+> While the flip-flop is on it will continue to evaluate to `true`, and `false`
-dependant on evaluation context.
-The Ruby documentation gives this simple example:
+> when off." - [docs.ruby-lang.org][ruby_flip_flop]

 ```ruby
 selected = []